damayant/Python/design_patterns/README.md

 - Failing to properly encapsulate object creation logic, leading to tight coupling between the client code and concrete classes.

 Overall, the Factory Method Pattern is a powerful tool for creating objects in a flexible and decoupled manner, but it should be used judiciously and appropriately in situations where it provides clear benefits in terms of flexibility, extensibility, and maintainability.

+The Factory Pattern and the Singleton Pattern are both design patterns used in software engineering, but they serve different purposes and address different concerns:

+1. **Factory Pattern**:
+   - **Purpose**: The Factory Pattern is a creational design pattern that provides an interface for creating objects in a superclass but allows subclasses to alter the type of objects that will be created.
+   - **Usage**: It is used when you have a superclass with multiple subclasses, and the specific subclass to be instantiated is determined at runtime.
+   - **Implementation**: The Factory Pattern typically involves an abstract creator class with a factory method for creating objects and concrete subclasses that implement the factory method to create specific types of objects.

+2. **Singleton Pattern**:
+   - **Purpose**: The Singleton Pattern is a creational design pattern that ensures a class has only one instance and provides a global point of access to that instance.
+   - **Usage**: It is used when you need to ensure that a class has only one instance throughout the lifetime of the application, such as logging, configuration settings, or database connections.
+   - **Implementation**: The Singleton Pattern typically involves a class with a private constructor to prevent direct instantiation, a static method to provide access to the single instance, and a static field to hold that instance.
+The instance is usually created lazily or eagerly depending on the requirements.

+**Key Differences**:

+- **Purpose**: The Factory Pattern is used for creating objects, while the Singleton Pattern is used for ensuring a single instance of a class.

+- **Number of Instances**: The Factory Pattern can create multiple instances of different types, while the Singleton Pattern ensures there is only one instance of a class.

+- **Access Control**: In the Factory Pattern, access to the factory method is typically not restricted, and multiple instances can be created.
+In contrast, the Singleton Pattern restricts instantiation to only one instance and provides a global point of access to it.

+- **Scope**: The Factory Pattern is more concerned with managing object creation and instantiation, whereas the Singleton Pattern is focused on managing the lifecycle and access of a single instance of a class.

+In summary, the Factory Pattern is used for creating objects with a specific interface, allowing for flexibility and decoupling, while the Singleton Pattern is used for ensuring there's only one instance of a class, providing global access to that instance throughout the application.